T-Mobile Home Internet in California at a Glance

 T-Mobile 5G Coverage in California

 T-Mobile continues to expand its 5G network across California, with ongoing tower upgrades and new site deployments.
 The company's mid-band 5G spectrum, acquired through the Sprint merger, has been rapidly deployed in metro areas to improve speeds and capacity.
 Residents can check exact availability at their address on T-Mobile's website or by calling to speak with a representative.
-California's Silicon Valley and Los Angeles tech ecosystem have driven T-Mobile to prioritize the state for its fastest 5G deployments, making it one of the best states for fixed wireless performance.
+California's Silicon Valley.
+Los Angeles tech ecosystem have driven T-Mobile to prioritize the state for its fastest 5G deployments, making it one of the best states for fixed wireless performance.

 T-Mobile Home Internet California FAQ